 Two Parts of a Song

 It is important to note the distinction between a musical composition and a sound recording.
 There's the music composition, which is the intellectual property of the composer(s) who created it, or their publisher(s).
-It is includes aspects like the lyrics, melody, rhythm, and harmony.
+It includes aspects like the lyrics, melody, rhythm, and harmony.
 Then there's the sound recording, which is the physical and digital property of the recording artist or recording label that produced it.
 Each one is separately protected under copyright.
 In some cases, you can register both parts together in the same filing, other times you must file them separately.

 Any time you are using a song's sound recording, you are also using the song's underlying music composition.